ivostoykov/AIWebFormFill/README.md

 ### API server
 Probably the easier way to make all work is to use [LM Studio](https://lmstudio.ai/) (Ctrl+click to open in a new tab).
 Download and set it for your OS.
-This extension uses embedding endpoint so it doesn't require great resources.
+This extension uses embeddings endpoint so it doesn't require great resources.

 Once LM Studio is set, download a MiniLM gulf (ie All-MiniLM-L6-v2-Embedding-GGUF).
 You need to search for it from within LM Studio and download it from there.
 Once on your machine, it will appear in the embeddings model list, where you have to activate it.
 And you're done; you're ready to fill out some other form.